GridTools/concepts/GTScript-Parallel-model.md

 - *computations* are executed sequentially in the order they appear in the code,
 - vertical *intervals* are executed sequentially in the order defined by the *iteration policy* of the *computation*
 - every vertical *interval* is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
-- every *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on the order.
+- every *assignment* inside the *interval* is executed as an immediate assigment of all field values from the r.h.s. to the l.h.s. (implementation detail: fields that appear on the r.h.s. and the l.h.s. are versioned)

 #### Example
 On an applied example (by definition `start <= end`):